30 Sep How Long Does Alcohol Stay in Your Urine?

 What Is BAC and How Is It Determined?

-While the majority of alcohol is broken down by the liver, the remaining 10 percent is eliminated primarily through the urine or sweat.
+While the majority of alcohol is metabolized by the liver, the remaining 10 percent is eliminated primarily through the urine or sweat.
 The metabolization process occurs at a rate of .015 of BAC per hour, which is one drink per hour.
 This means it would take approximately 5 ½ hours for alcohol to be out of your system at the legal limit of .08.

 Detecting an Alcohol Problem